-Fazlur Khan was always clear about the purpose of architecture.
-His characteristic statement to an editor in 1971, having just been selected Construction’s Man of the Year by Engineering News-Record, is commemorated in a plaque in Onterie Center (446 E. Ontario, Chicago):
+He was always clear about the purpose and responsibility of architecture.
+Khan’s characteristic statement to an editor in 1971, having just been selected Construction’s Man of the Year by Engineering News-Record, is commemorated in a plaque in Onterie Center (446 E. Ontario, Chicago):

 “The technical man must not be lost in his own technology.
 He must be able to appreciate life; and life is art, drama, music, and most importantly, people.”